Searching for Gita, the Little Pearl: Part 2

 Anna was slapped in the face by the statement.
 Of course Gita was of school age.
 "No, my Gita is six years old."

 Mrs. Hargrove was stunned for a moment.
 It was true.
 Anna Wronski was crazy in the head.
 She played along.
 "Oh, such a lovely age.
 Tell me, why do you search for her at school every day?
 She lives with you of course?"

 Anna became visibly upset.
 Mrs. Hargrove was playing games with her head.
 "I must go," she said and stood up so fast the kitchen chair made a loud scraping noise across the floor.

 "Oh, no Anna, you can't go just yet.
 I have important business to speak with you about."

 "I must go."
 Anna walked quickly to the door, surprising Mrs. Hargrove greatly at her speed.

-Anna rounded on her.
+Anna turned on her.
 "Mrs. Hargrove, you simply must shut up."
 She left then, and wept all the way home, confused, angry, and suddenly heavy with fatigue.

 © 2017 Lori Colbo